derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 ![Current Weather Example](Data/examplecurrentweather.PNG)

-An example of the future weather forecast for Odda, NO (Norway) was taken on 27 June 2023.
+An example of the future weather forecast for Birmingham, GB (United Kingdom) was taken on 20 July 2023.
 Metric Units are applied.
 For illustration purposes only.

 ![Future Weather Example](Data/examplefutureweather.PNG)